drashland/website-v2/docs/sinco/v4.x/2_tutorials/4_element/4_take_screenshots.md

      await page.location("https://drash.land");
      const screenshotsFolder = "./screenshots";
-     Deno.mkdirSync(screenshotsFolder); // Ensure you create the directory your screenshots will be put within await page.takeScreenshot(screenshotsFolder); // Will take a screenshot of the whole page, and write it to `./screenshots/dd_mm_yyyy_hh_mm_ss.jpeg` await page.takeScreenshot(screenshotsFolder, {
+     Deno.mkdirSync(screenshotsFolder); // Ensure you create the directory your screenshots will be put within const elem = await page.querySelector(
-       fileName: "drash_land.png",
-       format: "png",
-     }); // Specify filename and format.
-Will be saved as `./screenshots/drash_land.png` const elem = await page.querySelector(
        'a[href="https://github.com/drashland"]',
      );